What is the MEXT (Monbukagakusho) Scholarship?

-First, it is recommended that you type the form using Excel if possible.
+First is important to remember that you should type the form using Excel if possible.
 This makes the form clearer and easier to read for the admissions board.
 Furthermore, it is also more convenient for you to make edits if necessary.

-Second, rather than abbreviations, for proper nouns, including cities, states, countries, etc. you should write them in full form.
+Second, rather than abbreviations for proper nouns (including cities, states, countries), you should write them in full form.
 For proper nouns that are not Japanese, you should write them in their original forms, instead of translating to Japanese.

 Page 1: Basic Information